ibm-cloud-docs/cloud-databases/k8-tutorial.md

 The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) repository holds sample {{site.data.keyword.cloud}} applications that show you how to connect to a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application written in a various programming languages.

-Each git branch of the examples repository corresponds to samples in a particular programming language.
-For example, when you click on **Branch** there is a **Node** branch, where all examples are written in JavaScript using Node.js.
+Each Git branch of the examples repository corresponds to samples in a particular programming language.
+For example, when you click **Branch**,a **Node** branch exists where all examples are written in JavaScript that uses Node.js.
 The files in each folder correspond to either a database or a message queue.

 ## Trying out the sample applications

 Clone the repository of the language that you want to use.
 For instance, you can clone the **Node** repository by selecting the **Node** branch.
-Then click **Clone or download** to get the URL you'll need to clone using SSH or HTTPS.
-In your terminal, the command looks like:
+Then, click **Clone or download** to get the URL you need to clone by using SSH or HTTPS.
+In your console, the command looks like:

 ```shell
 git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-kubernetes-examples.git